According to a recent study, people who spend more than 2 hours a day on digital devices are 2.5 times […]

 Do contact lenses cause you to experience pain, gritty or sandy sensations, redness, or other symptoms of dry eye?

 Dry eye is a common complaint by wearers of contact lenses.
-While dry eye is a common problem among non-wearers as well, contact lenses can exacerbate dry eye symptoms.
-This is because, as the lenses themselves dry out, they make the eyes even drier than they might’ve been before.
-Additionally, some products associated with contact lenses, such as contact lens solution, can irritate the eyes of people already suffering from dry eye.
+Not surprisingly, it is a common problem among non-wearers as well.
+Nevertheless, it's been observed that contact lenses can exacerbate dry eye symptoms, making it a cause for concern for our eye care professionals at our Hixson eye care clinic.
+The lenses can make the eyes even drier than they might’ve been before.
+Moreover, some products associated with contact lenses, such as contact lens solution, can irritate the eyes of people already suffering from dry eye.

-Fortunately, solutions exist, with products specialized for people with dry eye, and ways to mitigate symptoms while still being able to wear convenient, helpful lenses.
+Fortunately, our professional eye doctor can provide reassurance that effective solutions do exist.
+There are products specialized for people with dry eye, and ways to mitigate symptoms while still being able to wear convenient, helpful lenses.

-As with any eye issues, the first step is to come see your optometrist, who will be able to evaluate your dry eye symptoms, and determine the cause and then the ideal treatment plan to help relieve your symptoms and allow you to resume wearing your contact lenses in comfort.
+As with any eye issues, the first step is to come see your local optometrist, who will be able to evaluate your dry eye symptoms.
+At our eye care clinic, we can determine the cause and then devise the ideal treatment plan to help relieve your symptoms and allow you to resume wearing your contact lenses in comfort.

 There are specialized types of contact lenses designed for people who experience discomfort while wearing regular contacts.
 Additionally, in some cases it is the products associated with contact lenses, such as the lens solution, that can be irritating your eyes, opposed to the contacts themselves.
 That is something the doctor will be able to determine, and in those cases, switching your lens solution or cleaner can alleviate your symptoms.